-6.1.
-Test Conditions

-- 6.1.1.
-The test shall be performed on a flat, dry concrete or asphalt surface affording good adhesion. - 6.1.2.
-The ambient temperature shall be between 0° C and 45° C. - 6.1.3.
+- 6.1.
+Test Conditions - 6.1.1.
+Test surface - 6.1.1.1.
+The test shall be performed on a flat, dry, concrete or asphalt road affording good adhesion. - 6.1.1.2.
+The test surface has a consistent slope between level and 1 per cent. - 6.1.2.
+The ambient temperature shall be between 0°C and 45°C. - 6.1.3.
 The horizontal visibility range shall allow the target to be observed throughout the test. - 6.1.4 The tests shall be performed when there is no wind liable to affect the results. - 6.1.5.
 Natural ambient illumination must be homogeneous in the test area and in excess of 1000 lux in the case of vehicle to vehicle scenario as stipulated in paragraph 5.2.1. and of 2000 lux in the case of vehicle to pedestrian scenario as stipulated in paragraph 5.2.2.
 It should be ensured that testing is not performed whilst driving towards, or away from the sun at a low angle. - 6.1.6.
 At the request of the manufacturer and with the agreement of the Technical Service tests may be conducted under deviating test conditions (suboptimal conditions, e.g. on a not dry surface; below the specified minimum ambient temperature; against a non-articulated pedestrian target), whilst the performance requirements are still to be met. - 6.2.
 Vehicle Conditions - 6.2.1.
-Test mass
+Test mass equipment and a possible second person who is responsible for noting the results in order to demonstrate compliance with the requirements referring to the mass in running order.